Becky Hart | Nov 15, 2023

 Do you feel burned out from work?
 Do you catch yourself saying, more than you’d like, “If I could just get away for a while …"?
 Is a change in order but you aren’t quite sure which new direction to take?
-Then, a gap year might
+Then a gap year might be for you.

 An adult gap year is more realistic than you realize, even if you have a family and maybe even if you aren’t sure you can afford it.
 Here’s everything you need to know so you can hit the refresh button and come back feeling more focused, creative, and ready for anything.